 Soil, Planting, and Care

 Cantaloupe and honeydew melons thrive in warm soil.
 Don’t plant until the ground temperature is above 70 degrees F, which typically occurs about the time peonies bloom in northern zones.
 Prior to planting, cover soil with plastic film to hasten soil warming.
 Because cantaloupes and honeydew are heavy feeders, prepare your planting bed well.
 The quick way is to plant in soil amended with several inches of compost or well-rotted manure, if available, or with aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil.
 Then feed regularly through the growing season with Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules, which nourishes both plants and the beneficial microbes in the soil (be sure to follow label directions).
 This combination of nutrient-rich soil and premium plant food is an excellent way to ensure a great harvest!

 There is another way to plant–a technique used by the hard-core.
-Excavate the soil 1 foot deep, add a 9-inch layer of fresh manure, and then cover that with 3 inches of soil mixed with compost.
+Remove the top 12 inches of soil, add a 9-inch layer of fresh manure, and then cover that with 3 inches of soil mixed with compost.
 This creates a bed with a high-nitrogen soil base that is naturally warm because it generates a little heat as the manure composts.
 In yet another approach, some gardeners plant melons atop their compost piles to ensure a warm footing and adequate nitrogen.

 Melons need room to roam.
 Space plants 36 to 42 inches apart.
 Or, to save space, plant melons 12 inches apart at the base of a trellis.
 When trellising melons, tie vines to the trellis daily, using soft plant ties that won’t crush stems.
 A trellis for cantaloupe should be large: up to 8 feet tall and 20 feet wide in warmest climates.
 Wire fencing works well.
 Trellising offers several advantages: Vines get better air circulation than on the ground, which reduces the chances of disease.
 In northern zones, vines also get more sunlight when on a trellis that’s positioned at a slant toward the sun.
 You can also place a trellis against a bright reflective surface, which increases the amount of light reaching leaves and confuses melon aphids, who like to hide on the shadowy undersides of leaves.
 If you use a trellis, anchor it firmly so gusty summer winds don’t topple the vine-covered trellis.